Bill Withers

-William Harrison Withers Jr. (July 4, 1938 – March 30, 2020) was an American singer and songwriter.
-He is known for having several hits over a career spanning 18 years, including "Ain't No Sunshine" (1971), "Grandma's Hands" (1971), "Use Me" (1972), "Lean on Me" (1972), "Lovely Day" (1977) and "Just the Two of Us" (1980) (recorded in collaboration with Grover Washington Jr.).
+William Harrison Withers Jr. (July 4, 1938 – March 30, 2020) was an American soul and R&B singer and songwriter.
+Born in Slab Fork, West Virginia, and raised in Beckley, West Virginia, he is known for having several hits over a career spanning 18 years, including "Ain't No Sunshine" (1971), "Grandma's Hands" (1971), "Use Me" (1972), "Lean on Me" (1972), "Lovely Day" (1977) and "Just the Two of Us" (1980) (recorded in collaboration with Grover Washington Jr.).
 Withers won three Grammy Awards out of nine total nominations.
+He largely stopped performing and recording in the mid-1980s, citing burnout and conflicts with record company executives.

 His life was the subject of the 2009 documentary film Still Bill.
 Withers was inducted into the Songwriters Hall of Fame in 2005, the Rock and Roll Hall of Fame in 2015 and the National Rhythm and Blues Hall of Fame in 2025.
 Two of his songs, "Ain't No Sunshine" and "Lean on Me", were inducted into the Grammy Hall of Fame.

-Early life
+Early life, family and education

 William Harrison Withers Jr., the youngest of six children, was born in the small coal mining town of Slab Fork, West Virginia, on July 4, 1938.
 He was the son of Mattie (née Galloway), a maid, and William Withers, a miner.
 He developed a stutter as a child and later said he had a hard time fitting in.
-His parents divorced when he was three, and he was raised by his mother's family in nearby Beckley, West Virginia, where a commemorative statue of him was unveiled in 2025.
-He was 13 years old when his father died.
+His parents divorced when he was three, and he was raised by his mother's family in nearby Beckley, West Virginia.
+He was 13 years old when his father died in 1951.

 Career

 Withers enlisted in the United States Navy at the age of 17 and served for nine years, during which time he became interested in singing and writing songs.
 He left the Navy in 1965, relocating to Los Angeles in 1967 to start a music career.

 His debut release was "Three Nights and a Morning" in 1967.
 Arranged by Mort Garson, the song went unnoticed at the time but was later reworked by Withers as the track "Harlem."

 Withers worked as a mechanical assembler for several different companies, including Douglas Aircraft Corporation, IBM and Ford, while recording demo tapes with his own money, shopping them around, and performing in clubs at night.
 When he hit with the song "Ain't No Sunshine" in 1971, he refused to resign from his job because he believed the music business was a fickle industry.

-Music career

-Withers continued to work on his musicianship, learning guitar.
+After, he continued to work on his musicianship, learning guitar.